Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: SSP Reductions for Various Problems

 \begin{samepage} \begin{mdframed} \begin{description} \item[]\textsc{Steiner Tree} \\ \textbf{Instances:} Undirected graph $G = (S \cup T, E)$, set of Steiner vertices $S$, set of terminal vertices $T$, edge weights $c: E \rightarrow \N$, number $k \in \N$.\\ \textbf{Universe:} Edge set $E =: \U$.\\ \textbf{Feasible solution set:} The set of all sets $E' \subseteq E$ such that $E'$ is a tree connecting all terminal vertices from $T$.\\ \textbf{Solution set:} The set of feasible solutions $E'$ with $\sum_{e' \in E'} c(e') \leq k$. \end{description} \end{mdframed} \end{samepage} There is a folklore reduction from \textsc{3Sat} to \textsc{Steiner Tree}, which is an SSP reduction, and which is depicted in \Cref{fig:reduction:3sat-steiner-tree}.
 First, there are designated terminal vertices $s$ and $t$.
 For every literal $\ell \in L$, there is a Steiner vertex $\ell$.
 Additionally for every literal pair $(\ell_i, \overline \ell_i)$, $1 \leq i \leq |L|/2-1$, we add a Steiner vertex $v_i$.
 We define $v_0 := s$.
 Then all of the above vertices are connected into a \enquote{diamond chain}, where we begin with $s$ connected to both $\ell_1$ and $\overline \ell_1$.
 Both Vertices $\ell_1$ and $\overline \ell_1$ are connected to $v_1$.
 This vertex $v_1$ is then connected to vertices $\ell_2$ and $\overline \ell_2$ and so on.
 At last, $\ell_{|L|}$ and $\overline \ell_{|L|}$ are connected to $t$.

-Furthermore, for every clause $C_j \in C$, we add a corresponding terminal vertex $C_j$.
-The vertex $C_j$ is then connected its corresponding literals $\ell \in C_j$ via a path of Steiner vertices of length $|L| + 1$.
+Furthermore, for every clause $c_j \in C$, we add a corresponding terminal vertex $c_j$.
+The vertex $c_j$ is then connected its corresponding literals $\ell \in c_j$ via a path of Steiner vertices of length $|L| + 1$.
 The costs of every edge is set to $1$ and the threshold is set to $k = |L| + |C| \cdot (|L| + 1)$.

 For the correctness, observe that every solution of Steiner tree includes a path from $s$ to $t$ over the literal vertices because all paths over a clause vertex are longer than $|L|$.
-This path encodes the set of literals included in a corresponding 3SAT solution, where a positive literal $\ell_i$ for $1 \leq i \leq |L|/2$ is included in the 3SAT solution if and only if the edge $\{v_{i-1}, \ell_i\}$ is in the Steiner tree solution.
+This path encodes the set of literals included in a corresponding \textsc{3Sat} solution, where a positive literal $\ell_i$ for $1 \leq i \leq |L|/2$ is included in the \textsc{3Sat} solution if and only if the edge $\{v_{i-1}, \ell_i\}$ is in the Steiner tree solution.
 The analogous statement holds for negative literals.
-We therefore define the embedding function $f_x$ in the above fashion, i.e. for all $\ell in L$ we have $f_x(\ell) = \set{v_{i-1}, \ell}$.
+We therefore define the embedding function $f_I$ in the above fashion, i.e. for all $\ell \in L$ we have $f_I(\ell) = \set{v_{i-1}, \ell}$.

 Next, for every clause $c$, the path from literal $\ell$ to terminal vertex $c$ for one $\ell \in c$ is included in the solution as well.
 Thus, $|C|$ paths of length $|L|+1$ are included.
-If a clause is not satisfied, then a path of length of at least $|L|+2$ is needed to include a terminal vertex representing one of the clauses, which violates the threshold.
+If a clause $c_j$ is not satisfied, then a path of length of at least $|L|+2$ is needed to include the terminal vertex $c_j$, which violates the threshold.
 Thus, the reduction is correct.

-The solution-preserving property holds, because every correct 3SAT solution can be translated with the function $f_x$ and be completed to a Steiner tree with at most $k$ eges.
-On the other hand, every Steiner tree with at most $k$ edges restricted to the set $f_x(L)$ encodes a correct 3SAT solution.
-Thus, this is an SSP reduction.
+The SSP property holds, because every correct \textsc{3Sat} solution can be translated with the function $f_I$ and be completed to a Steiner tree with at most $k$ edges.
+On the other hand, every Steiner tree with at most $k$ edges restricted to the set $f_I(L)$ encodes a \textsc{3Sat} solution.

 \tikzstyle{vertex}=[draw,circle,fill=black, minimum size=4pt,inner sep=0pt] \tikzstyle{terminal}=[draw,rectangle,fill=black, minimum size=4pt,inner sep=0pt] \tikzstyle{edge} = [draw,-]